- Best Practices

 When you create a social media account, the naming convention starts with “College of Marin” and is followed by the department, program, group, etc. name.
 Naming in this way groups all College of Marin accounts in search results.

 To avoid multiple accounts, please make sure your colleagues are aware of your intentions.
 Approval to proceed should be sought from the appropriate dean or supervisor.
 Accounts are district-wide and a department should only have one account.
 A representative from the Superintendent/President’s Office and the senior creative designer must be added as administrators of all College of Marin social media accounts.

 Sharing of Credentials

-In addition to adding a representative from the Superintendent/President’s Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the unit manager.
+In addition to adding a representative from the Marketing and Communications Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the unit manager.
 Someone in the department should also be designated as a backup so that posting can occur regularly, frequently, and not necessarily by one person.

 Profile pictures for department accounts should not contain the college logo, but should relate to the function of the department.
-Contact Nicole Cruz in the Superintendent/President’s Office for the official College logo if you wish to use it in other promotional materials or areas of social media.
+Contact Nicole Cruz in the Marketing and Communications Office for the official College logo if you wish to use it in other promotional materials or areas of social media.